 The first thing to consider is the room occupancy of each hotel.
 Most standard rooms accommodate four guests, plus a crib with a child under three years old.
 To see the exact guidelines for each hotel on Walt Disney World property, visit our Room Occupancy page.
 Here are some general guidelines and suggestions for groups of five or more:

 Value resorts accommodate up to four people plus a crib.
 Four plus an infant might leave little walking space, but it is permissible.

 Disney offers two options in the value category that can sleep up to six guests.
-Family suites are available at All-Star Music and Art of Animation, and not only feature a separate bedroom, but also two bathrooms and a kitchenette.
+Family suites are available at All-Star Music and Art of Animation, and not only feature a separate bedroom but also two bathrooms and a kitchenette.
 These amenities can be very valuable for any family, but especially a larger one.

-Disney also have some suite accommodations available.
+Disney also has some suite accommodations available.
 Not all suites accommodate large parties, but some do.
 The best way to find out about suite availability is to contact your travel agent or Disney directly.

-Finally, guests can choose to book multiple rooms in the hotel of your choice.
+Finally, guests can choose to book multiple rooms in the hotel of their choice.
 This will afford guests the chance to have a little more floor space, another bathroom, and a bit of privacy.
-Multiple rooms can be connecting or adjoining.
+Multiple rooms can be connected or adjoining.
 Connecting rooms have an interior door connecting the rooms.
 Adjoining rooms are next to each other but do not have an interior connecting doorway.
 Parties with more children than adults will be given preference for connecting rooms but no room request is guaranteed.
 All rooms booked must have at least one adult on the reservation.